Metal Gear Online: Reward points and customization

 Players are free to edit their character's appearance.
 Gaining an Animal Title grants the character its corresponding T-shirt.
 Additional clothing, camouflage and color customizations are available in the Reward shop via Reward points, a form of in-game currency.
 Armor and other clothing bought in the Reward Shop will have no effect on how your character takes damage in the game.

 Survival matches grant combatants Reward points based on their win streak of matches, not individual rounds.
 These matches are open to all players, and players who have installed an expansion are granted entrance to the corresponding Survival lobbies.

 Tournament matches, only open to players with the DW expansion, SCENE expansion, MEME expansion and GENE expansion, and allot reward points based on each team's final standing, while also granting the ultimate winners gear not available in the Reward shop.

 Both Survival and Tournament matches are held at times predefined by Konami, and follow specific rules.

 Logging a character in grants 50 reward points per day (100 on Wednesdays).
 For the Japanese version logging in is 100 reward points per day and 200 on Wednesday.
 Completing a round (win or lose), in an Automatching lobby grants the player 20 reward points.
 During prize matches (Random Automatching events) the winners of the match will receive an extra 200 points (In addition to the 40 reward points gained from playing two rounds) while the losers will receive the regular 40 points.

 Development

 Metal Gear Online was region locked, meaning that players must be in the same video game publication territory to play together.
 Region restriction reduces lag, yet can be disadvantageous for the Region 1 and Region 3, designated for American and Asian players, respectively.
+By importing a copy of Metal Gear Solid 4: Guns of the Patriots from a different region, players could create an account for Metal Gear Online in that region and play in the Free Battle mode without restrictions.
+Initially, the Survival and Tournament competitive modes also had no restrictions for players who had imported the Japanese version, but Konami eventually instituted IP-based region locking specifically for these modes.
+This led to players outside of Japan to utilize services such as Overplay VPN at the router level in order to continue to play in these competitive modes, circumventing the regional lock.

 Konami required the bearer of the PSN account linked to Metal Gear Online be at least 18 years old.
 Sony Customer Services could be contacted to lift this restriction in regions where MGS4 has lower age requirements.